uiowa/uids/README.md

 After installing NVM, run `nvm use`.
 You may need to install the specified version of Node using `nvm install`.

+The node-gyp package requires a C compiler.
+If you notice node-gyp errors after installing dependencies, see the instructions for installing a C compiler based on your OS: https://github.com/nodejs/node-gyp#on-macos

 ## Usage
 First, install NPM dependencies:
 ```